 When you have preliminary advice and in-principle support from the Referral Agencies and interest holders mentioned above, you can prepare your Project Proposal.
 This will help demonstrate your capacity to develop your proposal.
-DoL has developed a Project Proposal Guide outlining what you need to include.
+DPLH has developed a Project Proposal Guide outlining what you need to include.

 Other matters to consider

 Depending on the nature and location of your proposal, it is likely you will also need to consider other factors, such as:

 Crop choice(s) and land capability

 Environmental values including surrounding land use, assessments and approvals

 Potential land or water contamination

 How to deal with any mining, petroleum or geothermal tenements affecting the land

 The need for consultation and negotiation with Native Title Parties